E-commerce financing: how online businesses can fuel growth with working capital

 There are likely over one million e-commerce businesses in the United States alone.
 And this is just an estimate because the exact number is hard to pinpoint since it fluctuates so often.
-Even so, with those numbers, you’d think that banks would be lining up to offer loans and credit cards to e-commerce businesses but unfortunately that’s not the case.
+Even so, with those numbers, you’d think that banks would be lining up to offer business loans and credit cards to e-commerce businesses but unfortunately that’s not the case.
 Many new e-commerce businesses struggle to take off and maintain a steady stream of revenue since it's difficult for them to access traditional funding.

+E-commerce financing is a loan, line of credit, or other form of funding intended for online merchants.
 Funding for an e-commerce business can come in many forms.
 Like most industries, companies in the e-commerce space need funding to run their operations, purchase inventory, and market their services.
 Advertising and promotions are costly, particularly in the early stages when the company is trying to get their brand out there.

-The disadvantage that e-commerce businesses have when applying for traditional loans is that they don’t typically have “hard assets” that can be used as collateral.
+The disadvantage that e-commerce businesses have when applying for traditional bank loans is that they don’t typically have “hard assets” that can be used as collateral.
 They also operate with small margins, so most of the incoming revenue goes back out for manufacturing or sourcing.
 That’s a red flag for traditional banks that want to see actual cash on hand.

 Due to the nature of their business models, most e-commerce businesses are forced to seek alternative financing outside of traditional lending institutions.
 Oftentimes, they look at revenue-based funding and equity financing, both of which come in several forms.
 Ideally, e-commerce merchants want to use incoming revenue as leverage for those two funding models.